What is a PCT

 A PCT should be started at the end of a cycle, once the steroids are out of your system.
 Many users make the mistake of starting a PCT to early while they still have steroids in their system, essentially making the PCT ineffective.
-In order to calculate when to start your PCT, you need to look at the half-lives of the steroids you are using (see below for a list of steroid half-lives).
-Although there are many different theories on how long to wait before starting a PCT, as a general rule of thumb you should take the half life and multiply it by 3 in order to find out how long to wait.
+To calculate when to start your PCT, you need to look at the half-lives of the steroids you are using (see below for a list of steroid half-lives).
+Although there are many different theories on how long to wait before starting a PCT, as a general rule of thumb, you should take the half-life and multiply it by 3 to find out how long to wait.

 |Masteron (Enanthate)||10.5 days|